s-p-k/misc-mirror/README.md

 -----
 imgur is a relatively simple imgur client.
 It does not support authorization.

-imgur is a relatively simple imgur client.
-It does not support authorization.

 	Usage: imgur [flags] [path]
 	Flags:
 		-h    Show this message.